-Individuals losing their job, marital separation, having a baby or experiencing challenges with their health list these common reasons that canines end up in shelters.
+Individuals losing their job, marital separation, having a baby, or experiencing challenges with their health list these common reasons that canines end up in shelters.
 An individual may get overpowered by a dog when they have an infant.
 They might feel unable to take care of them when they, themselves feel unfortunate.
-Stress and anxiety from major life changes often cause more changes, including pet ownership.
+Stress and anxiety from major life change often cause more changes, including pet ownership.

 The Solution?
 Again, planning helps.
 Most dogs do well as family members, even when the makeup of the family changes.
 If properly trained, they accept new family members or changes in the family structure.
 And at stressful times, such as a job loss or health issue, your dog might actually be just what you need to relieve that stress.

 At times individuals move and think they can’t take their canines with them.
 Some apartments don’t permit canines.
 They might be moving in with a roommate who is allergic to dogs or just doesn’t like them.
 And sometimes people choose to move into another house and just don’t have any desire to include their dog.

 The Solution?
 If you consider your dog as a family member, this won’t even apply.
 Just as you wouldn’t choose to move somewhere without one of your kids, you won’t choose a place that will not allow dogs.
 If the move is absolutely necessary, such as when a service member is called back into active duty, consider finding a friend or relative who can foster or even adopt your friend.

 Insufficient time for the dog: